NexTa-Li/MVCSoftbody/Notes.md

 - adding a new body is simple.

-- removing a body is slightly difficult since each body paints itself. see ***Draw bodies in view***
+- removing a body is slightly difficult since each body paints itself. see **_Draw bodies in view_**

-### Draw bodies in view

-- use the readonly list of softbodies to get the positions of the bodies instead of asking each body to draw itself each tick.
-The current implementation was only temporary and needs to be changed asap.

 # Bugs